parbhat-dhanuk/parbhat-demo/README.md

 # parbhat-demo
-This is my first git repository
+This is my first git repository.
+Author-parbhat dhanuk